 Training in Niger

-Now, the goal is to make it possible to use it in Niger and train the RAEDD team, the mayor and the Dankassari elected representatives as well as local services.
+Now, the goal is to make it possible to use it in Niger and train the RAEDD team, the mayor, and the Dankassari elected representatives as well as local services.
 Eventually, the cards will have to be updated and created in Niger and the tool will be used for decision-making and monitoring of activities.

 A 4-day training session h being organized.
 The session took place at Dankassari Town Hall from March 28 to 30, 2022.
 The electricity needed was provided in the morning by a generator and in the afternoon by Nigelec.